 The first time I tried to share a Claude Code skill with the rest of my engineering team, I almost wiped out my own sessions, credentials, and a folder of WIP projects in the process.
-I didn't, but only because I stopped a stow command halfway through and realised what I was about to do.
+I didn't, but only because I stopped a stow command halfway through and stared at what was about to happen.

 The setup looked harmless.
 We had a repo, agents-shared, where teammates were starting to drop their own slash commands and skills — Marc had his document and implement prompts in a personal folder, Lena had a TDD skill, I had a half-finished one for our analytics dashboard.
 Everyone was reinventing slightly different versions of the same thing.
 The obvious move: make the repo the source of truth, symlink it into everyone's ~/.claude/, done.